 Do: attend a few practices and see that warm up and stretching is part of the practice routine.
 The best way to increase stamina and strength without injury is to gradually make workouts more strenuous and of longer duration.

 Don’t: allow your child to continue to play if it’s obvious that they’ve sustained an injury.
 Better to sit out the rest of the game than the rest of the season.
-If an injury happens, use the RICE regimen (Rest, Ice, Compression, Elevation) until you can get into our Long Beach office.
-Call us for an appointment at: (562) 420-9800.
+If an injury happens, use the RICE regimen (Rest, Ice, Compression, Elevation) until you can get into our Long Beach office in Douglas Park, CA. Call us for an appointment at (562) 420-9800.